-For the year ended December 31, 2019, 235,701 (2018: 160,595, 2017: 125,371) Class A ordinary shares were issued to employees pursuant to the Company's stock incentive plan.
-The majority of these shares contain certain restrictions relating to, among other things, vesting, forfeiture in the event of termination of employment and transferability.
+For the year ended December 31, 2020, 306,264 (2019: 235,701, 2018: 160,595) Class A ordinary shares were issued to employees pursuant to the Company's stock incentive plan.
+These shares contain certain restrictions relating to, among other things, vesting, forfeiture in the event of termination of employment and transferability.
 The restricted shares cliff vest three years after the date of issuance, subject to the grantee's continued service with the Company.
 During the vesting period, the holder of the restricted shares retains voting rights and is entitled to any dividends declared by the Company.
+The weighted average grant date fair value of the restricted shares subject to only service condition was \$6.72 (2019: \$10.65, 2018: \$15.90) per share.

-For the year ended December 31, 2019, 326,240 (2018: 30,660, 2017: nil) Class A ordinary shares were issued to the Company's Chief Executive Officer ("CEO") pursuant to the Company's stock incentive plan.
+For the year ended December 31, 2020, 145,089 (2019: 326,240, 2018: 30,660) Class A ordinary shares were issued to the Company's Chief Executive Officer ("CEO") pursuant to the Company's stock incentive plan.
 These shares contain performance and service conditions and certain restrictions relating to, among other things, vesting, forfeiture in the event of termination of employment and transferability.
-89,945 of these restricted shares cliff vest 5 years after the date of issuance, subject to the performance condition being met and the grantee's continued service with the Company while the remainder of these restricted shares vest upon occurrence of a specified performance condition being met prior to December 15, 2020.
-During the vesting period, the holder of the restricted shares retains voting rights and is entitled to any dividends declared by the Company.
-The weighted average grant date fair value of the restricted shares subject to performance conditions was \$10.65 (2018: \$15.90) per share.
-No compensation cost was recognized relating to these shares for the year ended December 31, 2019 (2018: nil) based on the performance conditions remaining.
+Certain restricted shares granted to the CEO during the year ended December 31, 2019, contained vesting conditions whereby they would only vest upon occurrence of a specified performance condition being met prior to December 15, 2020.
+The performance condition was not met and 236,295 restricted shares were forfeited during the year ended December 31, 2020.
+The remaining restricted shares cliff vest 5 years after the date of issuance, subject to the performance condition being met and the grantee's continued service with the Company.
+The weighted average grant date fair value of the restricted shares subject to performance conditions was \$6.72 (2019: \$10.65, 2018: \$15.90) per share.